 You, your staff and your students all require an element of health and safety training, reflecting the potential hazards you may be exposed to.
 Training requirements should also be assessed at least annually and possibly as part of your staff review process.

-Your Safety Coordinator should receive specific training for his / her role and be prepared to continually update and develop his / her expertise and value to yourself and your College / Department.
-Also, each member of staff who is exposed to a specific risk must be instructed and / or trained in how to avoid and / or control that risk; often this can be done through a supervisor or directly through the Safety Coordinator.
+Your Health and Safety Coordinator should receive specific training for his / her role and be prepared to continually update and develop their expertise and value to yourself and your College / Service.
+Also, each member of staff who is exposed to a specific risk must be instructed and / or trained in how to avoid and / or control that risk; often this can be done through a supervisor or directly through the Health and Safety Coordinator.

 Each College must ensure that each and every student receives a suitable health and safety induction at the start of their studies.
 This talk should be as long and as comprehensive as the risks require and, where appropriate, should be supplemented throughout the academic years by more specific instruction relevant to particular tasks and activities (such as field work and overseas travel).

-Specific advice on health and safety training can be obtained from Health and Safety Services.
+Specific advice on health and safety training can be obtained from the Health and Safety, Governance & Complaince.

 Appointing Key People to Help

-The appointment of a College / Departmental Safety Coordinator will be one of your key appointments.
-A good knowledgeable Safety Coordinator will relieve you of a potentially significant burden as you will know that the day-to-day task of overseeing health and safety within your College / Department is being undertaken properly.
-However, your Safety Coordinator will need help and time and support to undertake this role, but more importantly they will need the cooperation of all within the College / Department.
+The appointment of a College / Professional Services Health and Safety Coordinator will be one of your key appointments.
+A good knowledgeable Coordinator will relieve you of a potentially significant burden as you will know that the day-to-day task of overseeing health and safety within your College / Service is being undertaken properly.
+However, your Coordinator will need help and time and support to undertake this role, but more importantly they will need the cooperation of all within the College / Professional services.